Let us walk you through each tab of PowerPress 9.0+.

 Include RSS Image in feeds

 Adds your artwork image to your RSS feed to ensure it is used in all podcast apps and directories.
+Be sure this image meets the minimum requirements of 1400 x 1400 pixels, with a file size of 0.5MB or lower.

 Include Emoji in feeds

 Adds emoji support to podcast feeds.
 Emoji entered into blog post content will now appear within the content:encoded portion of your RSS podcast feeds.
-Content:encoded is displayed as the primary show notes when viewing episode notes in the iOS Podcasts app by Apple as well as the Google Podcasts app for Android.
+Content:encoded is displayed as the primary show notes when viewing episode notes in the Podcasts app by Apple as well as the Google Podcasts app for Android.
 It requires WordPress 4.2 or newer with a database character set upgraded to utf8mb4.

 When this option is off, WordPress replaces emoji characters with images.
 Images are not displayed in show notes in most podcast applications.
 With this option on emoji characters are included unmodified within the content:encoded field.